 Known for his vibrant colors, bold pattern combinations, and whimsical designs, Sebastian Masuda (増田 セバスチャン, MASUDA Sebasuchan) is leading the next generation of Kawaii expression.
 As the designer of 6% DOKIDOKI in Harajuku and the creative director behind Kyary Pamyu Pamyu, as well as numerous international kawaii art installations, Masuda has made it his mission to spread joy and vibrant color around the world.
-More than just an artist, Masuda is a kawaii philosopher, redefining ‘kawaii’ not only as a term for cuteness but a global concept that embodies personal expression, freedom, and love.
-Inspired by the 90s rave culture slogan of PLUR, (peace, love, unity, and respect), Masuda seeks to unite us by celebrating our uniqueness.
+More than just an artist, Sebastian Masuda is truly a kawaii philosopher, redefining ‘kawaii’ as not only a term for cuteness but as a global concept that embodies personal expression, freedom, and love.
+Pulling inspiration from the 90s rave culture slogan of PLUR, (peace, love, unity, and respect), Masuda seeks to unite us by celebrating our uniqueness.
 Through his exhibitions, world tours, and interactive art projects, including his most recent exhibit, Yes Kawaii is Art in Los Angeles, Masuda has played a significant role in spreading kawaii culture across the global; sparking enthusiasm as well as deeper appreciation of kawaii as art form and vehicle for self-expression.

-Masuda’s signature creative style was highly influenced by the vibrant Harajuku youth culture of the 70s and the 80s.
-Born and raised in Chiba, Japan, just about a 30-minute train ride from Harajuku, Masuda spent many weekends soaking in the sites at the famous ‘Harajuku Hokoten’.
+Masuda’s signature creative style was highly influenced by the vibrant Harajuku youth culture of the late 70s and 80s.
+Born and raised in Chiba, Japan, just a 30-minute train ride from Harajuku, Masuda of spent his weekends immersing himself the hokuten’s vibrant atmosphere.
 Beginning in 1978, Omotesando Dori, the main boulevard from Harajuku Station, was closed to traffic to create a pedestrian paradise known as ‘Hokoten’ (hokoten is an shortened expression coming from Hokousha Tengoku (歩行者天国) which translates as “pedestrian paradise”).
-While Hokoten no longer takes place in Harajuku, similar pedestrian zones still exist in spots like Ginza, Akihabara, and Shinjuku.
+While sadly the Harajuku Hokoten ended in the late 90s, similar traffic free pedestrian zones still exist in spots like Ginza, Akihabara, and Shinjuku.

 In the mid-90s, Masuda began spending time not only in Tokyo but also in Los Angeles, immersing himself in the vibrant 90s rave culture.
 The bright colors, kandi brackets, and childhood toys that defined 90s rave fashion would also prove to be a lasting influence.
 In 1995, he opened his shop 6% DOKIDOKI, initially as a space to sell fun toys and fashion for him and his friends to use at raves.
 He even stocked fun, colorful toys he found during his trips to America.
 Although he hadn’t intended for it to become a brand, due to requests from his fashion-forward friends, he started to design and his own pieces.
 As his unique designs gained in popularity, he continued to hone his personal style and 6% DOKIDOKI, as we know it today was born.
 During this time, Harajuku was home to many similar shops, artists, and designers all working in the area, and collaborating with each other to create what has now become the iconic Harajuku kawaii style.